ChubieMirembe/RTG/Week_5/lab_book.md

 **Reflection:**
 This exercise made the benefit of pixel shading very clear.
-In the previous exercise the lighting was calculated per vertex and then interpolated, which produced a faceted and slightly flat appearance across the cube’s faces.
+In the previous exercise the lighting was calculated per vertex and then interpolated, which produced a faceted and slightly flat appearance across the cube's faces.
 After moving the lighting to the fragment shader, the normals and positions are interpolated first and the lighting is evaluated at every pixel, which produces smoother shading and a more natural falloff of light across surfaces.
 I also reinforced two practical Vulkan details that matter for correctness and debugging.
 First, stage visibility must